tehtbl/my-sorted-stars/STARS_by_lang.md

 ## Others

+- [eon01/AnsibleCheatSheet](https://github.com/eon01/AnsibleCheatSheet) - A cheat sheet for Ansible, the automation tool.
+- [eon01/KubectlCheatSheet](https://github.com/eon01/KubectlCheatSheet) - The Definitive Kubectl Sheetcheat. ⭐ Give it a star if you like it.
+Work (always) in progress !
 - [eon01/awesome-chatgpt](https://github.com/eon01/awesome-chatgpt) - 🧠 A curated list of awesome ChatGPT resources, including libraries, SDKs, APIs, and more. 🌟 Please consider supporting this project by giving it a star.
 - [ai-collection/ai-collection](https://github.com/ai-collection/ai-collection) - The Generative AI Landscape - A Collection of Awesome Generative AI Applications
 - [maguowei/awesome-stars](https://github.com/maguowei/awesome-stars) - My Awesome List